 Strategies and Equilibrium Concept.
-For each party, a pure strategy specifies a policy platform in X. For each citizen, a strategy is a mapping from policy pairs (x_L, x_R) to their voting decision of whether to vote for L, vote for R, or abstain.
+For each party, a pure strategy specifies a policy platform in X. For each citizen, a strategy is a mapping from policy pairs $(x_L, x_R)$ to their voting decision of whether to vote for L, vote for R, or abstain.

-We analyze pure strategy Subgame Perfect Nash Equilibria (SPNE).
-Moreover, we focus on SPNE satisfying two additional properties.
-First, each citizen's voting strategy is sincere: they vote for the closer policy if their voting cost is less than the difference in their policy utility from the two policies; otherwise, they abstain.
-Second, no citizen will surely turn out to vote for the opposing side's candidate: (i) no citizen in G_R will vote for L's candidate and (ii) no citizen in G_L will always-i.e., for all realizations of c_L -vote for R's candidate.
-The first property is standard in related electoral models (e.g., Calvert 1985; Wittman 1983; Hortala-Vallve and Esteve-Volart 2011), while the second is not crucial but streamlines our main insights.
-Below, we discuss both in more detail.
+We analyze pure strategy Subgame Perfect Nash Equilibria (SPNE) that satisfy two additional properties.
+First, no citizen will surely vote for the opposing side's candidate.
+Specifically, (i) no citizen in $G_R$ will vote for L's candidate and (ii) no citizen in $G_L$ will always-i.e., for all realizations of $c_L$ -vote for R's candidate.
+This property is substantively plausible and fairly innocuous-as we do allow the possibility for crossover voting by some citizens in $G_L^{10}$ Furthermore, since we are not primarily interested in the occurrence of crossover voting, it streamlines and sharpens the presentation.
+Regardless, it is not crucial for our main results and in the appendix we relax it.